-Serbia: Windparks, status of ongoing projects7.
-April 2015. / News Serbia Energy
+Serbia: Windparks, status of ongoing projects, News Serbia Energy

 Certainly, one of the biggest challenges of today is to find a way to satisfy the ever-growing need for energy, at the same time minimizing environmental pollution.
 Using ecologically cleaner energy will be one of the priority tasks within the Serbian energy sector on the way to the European Union.
 The current situation is such that the energy stability of our country depends on coal production.
 The participation of coal in electricity generation is around 64 percent, whereas the rest includes RES, among which hydroenergy prevails with a 35 percent participation.
 By the year 2020, efforts will have to be made so as to change this ratio.
 In the Decision of the European Parliament about the progress of Serbia for the year 2013, it has been estimated that Serbia falls behind other candidate countries when it comes to using renewable energy sources and that it makes very little progress within the field of environmental protection and prevention of climate changes.